BinSyed/ONE-TA/README.md

 # ONE-TA
-Single terminal manager for to manage all Smartvision TA devices.
+Single terminal manager for to manage all TA devices.

 # WIP